khider/coral-visualization/README.md

 ✅ Time-series visualization of coral records
 ✅ Customizable plots for publication-ready figures

-The notebook is designed for paleoclimatologists, oceanographers, and climate scientists working with coral archives.
+The notebook is designed for paleoclimatologists, oceanographers and climate scientists working with coral archives.
 Contributions and feedback are welcome!

 ## Data